Harivansh-coder/String_sorter/README.md

 # String_sorter
-Simple code to sort string character implemented in python
+Simple code to sort the characters in the string implemented in python3.